mblanchard23/sfbulkapi/README.md

 	processing = False
 	print 'Refresh number %d' % attemptnumber
 	job.updatebatch()
-	print job.batches #Informtion for each batch is stored in the dictionary job.batches with batch ID as key for key in job.batches:
+	#Batch info added to the dictionary job.batches with batch ID as the key
+	print job.batches
+	for key in job.batches:
 		if job.batches[key]['state'] in ('Queued','InProgress'):
 			processing = True